-The four main elements of the Food and Drink Criteria
+The five main elements of the Food and Drink Criteria

-These are the minimum activities schools need to meet to implement the new strategy successfully:
+These are the minimum activities schools are expected to meet to implement the Strategy successfully:

-- There are two categories of food and drinks: EVERYDAY and OCCASIONAL – EVERYDAY food and drinks should make up a minimum of 3/4 of a canteen menu and OCCASIONAL food and drinks shouldn’t make up more than 1/4 of the menu.
+- There are two categories of food and drinks: EVERYDAY and OCCASIONAL – Everyday food and drinks should make up a minimum of 75% of a canteen menu and Occasional food and drinks shouldn’t make up more than 25% of the menu.

-- The Health Star Rating – All OCCASIONAL packaged foods must have an HSR of 3.5 stars and above.
-For EVERYDAY foods, there is no HSR needed.
+- The Health Star Rating – All Occasional packaged foods and All Everyday cereal must have an HSR of 3.5 stars and above.
+For all other Everyday foods, there is no HSR needed.

-- Market and promote only EVERYDAY choices – The goal is to make healthier EVERYDAY food and drinks stand out and sell well compared to OCCASIONAL food and drinks.
+- Market and promote Everyday choices – The goal is to make healthier Everyday food and drinks stand out and sell well compared to Occasional food and drinks

 Where to start?

-EVERYDAY foods are the foods on the plate of the Australian Guide to Healthy Eating.
+Everyday foods are the foods on the plate of the Australian Guide to Healthy Eating.
 They include foods from the five food groups including vegetables, fruit, dairy such as milk, yoghurt, cheese, bread, rice, pasta, lean meats, fish, eggs, nuts and legumes.
-These foods form the basis of a healthy diet and should be eaten every day.
-A healthy school canteen menu should contain at least three-quarters EVERYDAY food and drinks.
+As these foods contribute a substantial amount of nutrients to our diet they are the basis of healthy eating and should be consumed on a daily basis.
+A healthy school canteen menu should contain at least three-quarters Everyday food and drinks.